 Open Bar – All alcohol served to guests is free.
 Open Bar can be very expensive.

 Nosegay – A small bouquet of flowers.
 It is usually carried by bridesmaids and junior bridesmaids.

 Palette – A selection of colors chosen for your wedding day theme.
 It will influence everything from lining to flowers.
-Many pallets include three colors – the primary color, neutral color, and an accent color.
+Many pallets include three colors – primary color, neutral color, and accent color.